Public health measures

 - T. Edward Temple Building, auditorium wing across from the atrium entrance, between Rooms 1160 and 1165

-- James Branch Cabell Library, 1st floor, center of building, near the copy machines
+- James Branch Cabell Library, 1st floor, center of building, near the printers

 - Student Commons, 1st floor, near Suite 104